Israel says destroys attack tunnel from Gaza

 Asked by reporters if Hamas, rather than another armed faction, had dug it, Conricus said: “I cannot confirm that.”

-“The IDF (Israel Defence Forces) does not intend to escalate the situation but stands prepared for a variety of scenarios,” Conricus said.
-“The working assumption is that this is not the only tunnel that Palestinian terrorist organisations are trying to dig.”
+“The IDF (Israel Defense Forces) does not intend to escalate the situation but stands prepared for a variety of scenarios,” Conricus said.
+“The working assumption is that this is not the only tunnel that Palestinian terrorist organizations are trying to dig.”

 Hamas officials in Gaza had no immediate comment.
 Paltoday, a website that supports the Islamic Jihad group, said the tunnel belonged to that militant movement’s armed wing.